Myanmar opens international airport in new capital

 Construction began in April 2007, two years after the then military government announced it was switching the capital from Yangon to Naypyitaw, a city built in secret on a mountain plateau about 390 km (240 miles) further north.

-According to the Transport Ministry, the airport has a 3.6 km runway, a control tower 69 meters high and 10 passenger boarding bridges and can take 50,000 to 65,000 flights annually.
+According to the Transport Ministry, the airport has a 3.6 km runway, a control tower 69 metres high and 10 passenger boarding bridges and can take 50,000 to 65,000 flights annually.

 The main airport in Yangon has a capacity of 2.7 million passengers a year.